ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-family.md

 	editor.execute( 'fontFamily', { value: 'Arial' } );
 	```

-	The Value passed to `family` corresponds to the first font name in the configuration string.
+	The `value` must correspond to the first font name in the configuration string.
 For the following default configuration:
 	```js
 	fontFamily.options = [
 		'default',